-We marked the occasion with afternoon tea at a charming English-style restaurant in Brockville.
+We marked the occasion with an afternoon tea experience in Brockville, at a charming English-style restaurant.
 The town always feels like stepping into a storybook.
 This tea wasn’t just a nod to my British roots; it was a shared experience filled with memory, meaning, and nostalgia.

 Honoring Family Traditions Through Tea

 Afternoon tea has a special place in my family’s history.
 My mother grew up in the UK and often reminisces about her childhood rituals—like the cup of tea her father made her each morning.
-Tea isn’t part of my daily routine, but I’ve always appreciated how it connects us to our past.
+Tea isn’t part of my daily routine, but I’ve always appreciated how it connects us to our past and keeps British traditions alive, even here in Canada.

 I first experienced afternoon tea in the UK in 2009, during a visit to my grandmother and a memorable stop at Highcliffe Castle.
 I remember sipping herbal tea and enjoying scones with strawberry jam (I skipped the clotted cream because of lactose intolerance!).
 That memory feels especially poignant when I share tea with people I love.